PART 40: REPARATIONS

-“So… so I’ve decided I’m going to see Chartreuse’s other friends tomorrow, to learn more about this on my own!”
+“So… I’ve decided I’m going to go see Chartreuse’s other friends tomorrow.
+To learn more about this on my own.”

 Corry’s face clouded again.
 “I see.
 Why is that?”

 “Because I want to,” Laurie stated.
 She forced herself to breathe, and speak in short sentences.
-“Because Chartreuse is right a lot more often than you give her credit for.
-And because I… I need to know what really happened to Carrie and Julie.
-Even if that means discovering that my own brother is behind it all!!”
+“Because Chartreuse is right about stuff a lot more often than you give her credit for.
+And also because I need to know what really happened to Carrie and Julie.
+Even if that means finding out that my own brother is behind it all.”

 Corry’s look became one of confusion, and he swung his legs off the side of the bed.
 “What?”

 Laurie took in another breath.
 “Look, I know I’m naive, but maybe I’m not actually stupid,” she asserted.
-“You’ve never been fond of Carrie.
+“You’ve never liked Carrie.
 Then you led that whole flyer campaign against Julie.
-The next day, Carrie’s in the hospital, Julie’s vanished, and you barely investigate!
-So… so what part did you play in their conditions??”
+The next day, Carrie’s in the hospital, Julie’s gone, and you barely look into it.
+So… so what part did you play in what happened to them?”

 She heard Corry jump off of his bed and approach her.
-“Laurie… Laurie, look at me,” he insisted, taking her by the shoulders.
+“Laurie… Laurie, look at me.
+Please,” he insisted, taking her by the shoulders.
 Slowly, her eyes came back up to lock with his.
 Okay, it didn’t look like he was upset with her, more – scared?

 “Laurie, listen.
 I know sometimes I can get a little carried away.
 But you have to believe me, I would never, ever, do something that could outright kill a person,” he said.
-“Do you understand?”
+“Understand?”

 Laurie searched her brother’s expression for any sign that he was lying.
 If he was, she couldn’t see it.
 She nodded, relieved beyond belief.
 “Okay.
-So, if you’re not responsible for what’s happened – isn’t it possible that what Chartreuse said is the truth?”
+But then, if you aren’t behind what’s happened – why couldn’t what Chartreuse said be the truth?”

 Corry released Laurie’s shoulders, shaking his head.
-“I’m sorry, but no. Time machines?
-That’s science fiction.
-Occam’s razor – meaning the simplest answer is likely correct.
+“Laurie, time machines are science fiction.
+Apply Occam’s razor – meaning the simplest answer is likely correct.
 Carrie caught some disease after the shooting, and Julie ran away.
-And while I grant that I may have been indirectly responsible for the latter, it was her decision.”
+And while I grant that I may have been indirectly responsible for that last thing, it was Julie’s decision to go.”

 Laurie shook her head.
-“No, Corry!
-The right answer isn’t always the one that makes the most sense – otherwise I’d have higher marks!
+“No, Corry.
+The right answer isn’t always the one that makes the most sense – otherwise I’d have higher marks.
 Besides, remember when Chartreuse found mom’s missing keys last August?
 Or when she had that premonition before our pop quiz in math class last month?
-Or when she predicted the revival of the Star Trek franchise despite the lacklustre interest in ‘Enterprise’?”
+Or when she predicted the Star Trek franchise coming back, despite the weak interest in that TV show ‘Enterprise’?”

-“Sis, predictions based on Scott Bakula do not imply that a person can leap through space and time.”
+“Sis, predictions related to Scott Bakula do not imply that a person can leap through space and time.”

-“You KNOW what I mean!”
-Laurie protested, stamping her foot.
-“And it’s not only Chartreuse this time, apparently it’s Frank and it’s Clarke and so unless they’re all crazy there HAS to be something to this!
-So why couldn’t we at least TALK more about that?”
+“You KNOW what I mean,” Laurie protested, stamping her foot.
+“And it’s not only Chartreuse this time, apparently it’s Frank, and it’s Clarke, and so unless they’re all crazy there HAS to be something to this, yeah?
+So why couldn’t we at least talk more about that?”

 Corry took another long, hard look at her before speaking again.
 “You’re not going to drop this subject no matter what, are you,” he realized.

 “No, I’m n-not,” Laurie said, swallowing.
 She summoned up all of her resolve.
 “So please Corry, don’t blame Chartreuse for anything that happens now, because I’m doing it myself.
-I’ve got to know.
-Anyway, a-are you really convinced by your own simplest answers??”
+You may like your more simple answers, but me, I’ve got to know more.”

 “But at the first sign of a setup, we’re both out of there, okay?”
 Corry added, hugging back.

 Laurie nodded.
 “Don’t worry,” she said happily.
-“I’m sure Chartreuse’s explanation will make PERFECT sense!”
+“I’m sure Chartreuse’s explanations will make PERFECT sense!”